JPBureik/experiment-monitoring/README.md

   * Working with existing interfaces:
     - `config.py` is all you need to modify.
   * Adding your own interfaces:
-    - Write a subclass to inherit from `sensor.py` to drive your sensor/equipment and interface it with `config.py`.
+    - Write a subclass that extends the abstract `Sensor` class defined in `sensor.py` to drive your sensor/equipment and instantiate it in `config.py`.

 ## Guide to the repository structure:

-  * `adc`: Contains script to run on ADC and its setup guide.
   * `calibrations`: Contains calibration data and scripts for all calibrated equipment.
   * `classes`: Contains driver classes for all interfaces.
+Put your new driver classes in here.
+    * `sensor.py`: Abstract base class for individual sensor classes.
+    * `adc`: Contains Arduino sketch, its Python Class and its setup guide.
+    * `ups`: Implements EatonUPS Class for batteries and their setup guide.
-  * `tests`: Contains unit tests and tests for the Phidget class.
+  * `tests`: Contains tests for the Phidget class.
-  * `utilities`: Contains interface-independent functions.
+  * `utilities`: Contains interface-independent classes to be used by all sensors.
   * `config.py`: Main configuration file.
-  * `exec.py`: Main execution file for Linux service.
+  * `exec.py`: Main execution file for Linux service and command line execution.